Complete Guide for PMP Project Description

 I recognize the comment section below is becoming too long to go through, so I have collected the most commonly asked questions by the PMP aspirants.

 My projects are all very similar.
 Can the project descriptions be the same?
-Will it be negatively received by PMI audit?
+Will it be negatively received by the PMI audit?

 How many words should I write for each project description?